-This is part of a national programme enabling pre-registration pharmacists to undertake three to six-month placements in general practice as part of their training year.
+This is part of a national programme enabling trainee pharmacists to undertake three to six-month placements in general practice as part of their foundation training year.

 Recruitment for the 2021 intake has completed.
 Unsurprisingly these innovative placements have proved hugely successful, attracting an 83% fill rate compared to the national average of 51%.
 A total of 445 trainees will join the programme in summer 2021.

 In January 2021 The General Pharmaceutical Council (GPhC) published the revised Standards for the Initial Education and Training of Pharmacists.
 HEE is working with partners to support programmes that deliver against these new standards.
 Changes will include the current pre-registration year evolving into a foundation training year.
 More information can be found on our Foundation Training Year web pages.

 “Due to the variety of our trainees' experiences working across community and general practice, they seem to enjoy and appreciate both working environments.
 They also develop a greater variety of skills they can use in both settings.
 Generally, our trainees are clearly much happier and well-motivated” Khalid Khan – Imaan Pharmacy